 A Real Decentralised Exchange with Zero Counterparty Risk

 As noted, Bitcoin remittance companies and OTC traders rely on a number of intermediaries to ensure they have adequate liquidity to enter and exit bitcoin profitably.
 It doesn’t matter how reliable, trustworthy or regulated these intermediaries are, it is still a counterparty risk where trust is needed in the process.
-If there is any issue with any of your intermediaries it can affect business severely.
+If there is an issue with any of your intermediaries it can affect business severely.
 For example, a money transfer operator can lose their bank account simply because banks foresee risk in remittances, not due to any breaches a money transfer operator has actually done.
-This is unacceptable as global micro payments grow and a need for a trustless system to exchange value becomes more in demand.
+This is unacceptable as global micropayments grow and a need for a trustless system to exchange value becomes more in demand.
 Bitspark believes the Bitshares DEX is one step closer to making that happen.

 There have been many attempts at decentralized exchanges and many are in operation today like Bitsquare, Openbazaar and other altcoins like Waves but none are as well suited to remittance companies as the Bitshares DEX.
 The Bitshares DEX has been in operation for more than two years with professional trading and charting information in addition to the light client being connected to user wallets directly for voting on blockchain proposals and fiat gateway support.
 It is one of the most developed DEX which lists hundreds of assets and unlike alternatives, it is fast as all users are trading other IOUs or decentralized tokens, there is no need to wait for settlement.